Results

 Note

-In the case that our variables/constraints depend on multiple infinite parameter it is typically convenient to add the keyword statement ndarray = true when calling any variable/constraint queries (e.g., value and dual).
-This will reformat the output vector into a n-dimensional array whose dimensions correspond to the supports of the infinite parameters.
+In the case that our variables/constraints depend on multiple infinite parameters, an n-dimensional array will typically be returned whose dimensions correspond to the supports of the infinite parameters.

 Termination Queries